massreuy/3P/md/deployment-rules.md

 **Other rules :**

 - A file can have several rules applied to it; however, the first `Move` rule encountered will be the last rule applied
-- If no rules can be applied to a file, then the file will be `Moved` to the deployment base directory by default
+- When no filter rules are defined then all the files are considered (this is only true if there are NO filter rules AT ALL for a given step)
-- For the `Prolib` type, you can set the relative folder inside the .pl in which to move a file : `mylib.pl\subfolder1\sub2\`, the files will be added to the Pro-library with the given relative path inside it (`subfolder1\sub2\`)
+- For step 0, if no transfer rules can be applied to a file, then the file will be `Moved` to the deployment base directory by default
-- Same rule for `Zip`
+- For other steps, if no transfer rules apply then the file is not transfered at all
 - For step 0, if the environment is set to `compile next to source` then the *.r will be moved next to the source and no transfer rules will apply